 Other upgrade options you could see included in pool packages are; automatic chlorine feeders, LED pool lights, pool bottom padding, winter covers and solar covers, drop in steps, and automatic pool cleaner.

-We have started booking pools already and I know our installer is booking up for early installs, make sure you get on the list with your pool dealer/installer soon.
+We have started booking pools already and I know the installers are booking up for early installs, make sure you get on the list with your pool dealer/installer soon.

 Thanks for reading and be sure to subscribe to the pool blog so you can get more free pool tips and advice this summer.
 You can also subscribe by email up at the top right of this page.